The Lake Superior Senior Portraits of Hannah & Brianna

 Hannah & Brianna’s Lake Superior senior portraits began at Split Rock Lighthouse State Park.
 In the same time slot, we photographed our niece Nicole’s Lake Superior senior portraits too.
 (We’ll have another blog post about Nicole’s senior portraits coming very soon).
 Joannie & I took turns photographing each of the girls at every location.

 Hannah has been friends with Brianna since they were babies.
-At several locations we captured very cute images of these two life-long friends!
+At several locations, we captured very cute images of these two life-long friends!
 Brianna is also a high school senior, and she came along just for the fun of being with Hannah and her mom, Josie, on their road trip.
-While she wasn’t really there to have her senior portraits done, we snuck in several portraits of her from time to time.
+While she wasn’t really there to have her senior pictures done, we snuck in several portraits of her from time to time.